On This Page

 This map shows all the places we visited in The Sacred Valley of the Incas.

 As previously mentioned, we booked the Sacred Valley Tour through Machu Picchu Reservations.
 The tour included our entrance fees to Chinchero, Moray, and Ollantaytambo (we received a punch card that had all three), transportation, and lunch.
 It also included a hostel for the night in Agua Calientes, and our transportation and entrance fees to Machu Picchu.
 The only thing that we had to pay for separately in cash was our entrance fee for the salt mines (10 sols a piece, 3 USD) when we arrived.
-They even let us drop off our second backpack and kept it safe for us so we’d only have to carry one while on the tour.
+They even let us drop off one of our backpacks so we’d only have to carry one with us while on the tour.

 In Chinchero, you’ll find Inca architecture and ruins as well as a colonial church.